Unlocking the Power of High Pressure Processing (HPP):

 1-Minute Summary

-• HPP extends shelf life by inactivating spoilage microorganisms and pathogens.
+- HPP processing extends shelf life by inactivating spoilage microorganisms and pathogens.

 It is important to remember that as novel technologies for food and beverage processing emerge, these processes must meet regulatory requirements for safety.
 This is where high pressure processing enters the discussion.
 While HPP can help you create food products that satisfy consumer preferences, it's crucial to substantiate its effectiveness with scientific evidence to comply with regulatory mandates.

-In this post, we’ll cover the basics of high pressure processing and explain what you need to know about validating HPP processing to verify safety.
+In this post, we’ll cover the basics of high pressure processing of food and explain what you need to know about validating HPP processing to verify safety.

 The Essentials of High Pressure Processing (HPP)

-First, let’s define our terms.
-High-pressure processing (HPP) is a non-thermal, cold pasteurization technique.
+High-pressure processing is a non-thermal, cold pasteurization technique.

-In this method, products sealed in their final package are subjected to extremely high levels of hydrostatic pressure (300-600 MPa; 43,000-87,000 psi), transmitted uniformly and instantly through water.
+In HPP processing, products sealed in their final package are subjected to extremely high levels of hydrostatic pressure (300-600 MPa; 43,000-87,000 psi), transmitted uniformly and instantly through water to inactivate bacteria, including pathogens like Salmonella, Listeria, and E. coli.

 Proponents of the technology list several potential benefits: